fsr/python-lessons/_exercises/decorators.md

 __Edit__

-Change your decorator that it is accepting arguments.
+Change your decorator so that it accepts arguments.
 Change the String as well to "Now it is {date}"

 Change `get_time` to accept a sting as input (default should be `"%Y/%m/%d %H:%M"`)[^default] and return the date formatted like this.